Best 12-volt brushed cordless drills

 There's a larger performance variance in 12-volt drills than I expected.
 If you're in the market, just make sure you have a clear idea of what exactly you're hoping to get out of your drill, then take a look at the information provided here.
 It should be easy enough to get a clear picture of performance, price and capabilities to make sure you end up with the perfect choice for your needs.

-Discuss: Best cordless drills of 2020: The best 12-volt models from Bosch, Milwaukee and more
+Discuss: Best cordless drills of 2020: Hands on testing with Bosch, Milwaukee and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.